What If... the Watcher Broke His Oath?

 "What If... the Watcher Broke His Oath?" is the ninth episode and season finale of the first season of the American animated television series What If...?, based on the Marvel Comics series of the same name.
 It continues the previous episode's story, featuring the Watcher and Doctor Strange Supreme recruiting various heroes from parallel realities to fight against an alternate version of Ultron.
 The episode was written by head writer A. C. Bradley and directed by Bryan Andrews.

 Jeffrey Wright narrates the series as the Watcher, with this episode also starring the voices of Hayley Atwell, Lake Bell, Frank Grillo, Georges St-Pierre, Chadwick Boseman, Michael B. Jordan, Chris Hemsworth, Benedict Cumberbatch (Strange), Toby Jones, Tom Hiddleston, Kurt Russell, Samuel L. Jackson, and Mick Wingert.
 The series began development by September 2018, with Andrews joining soon after, and many actors expected to reprise their roles from the Marvel Cinematic Universe films.
 Animation for the episode was provided by Flying Bark Productions, with Stephan Franck serving as head of animation.

 "What If... the Watcher Broke His Oath?" was released on Disney+ on October 6, 2021.
-Critics praised the episode for bringing a satisfying conclusion to the season, its animation and the chemistry between the Guardians of the Multiverse, though criticized the unexpected appearance of the Gamora variant due to her episode being delayed.
+Critics praised the episode for bringing a satisfying conclusion to the season, its animation and the chemistry between the Guardians of the Multiverse, but criticized the unexpected appearance of the Gamora variant due to her episode, "What If...
+Iron Man Crashed into the Grandmaster?", being delayed to the second season.